APogue/APogue.github.io/pages/projects.md

 ### Open Methodology

-This framework is developed for Title VI contexts in higher education but the structure is also adaptable to other academic contexts such as Title IX accountability.
-Based on the Office of Civil Rights complaint log, this already provides plenty to do.
+By making each step explicit and verifiable, the methodology is open to validation of both its process and its findings.

 - Transparent — the source code for automated steps, the Claude API configuration, and the methodology for processing the system’s output data will be public and version-controlled
 - Adaptable — all pilot-specific rules and configurations can be tailored to other academic settings
 - Reproducible — no incident-specific heuristics or hard-coding; all incident outputs can be regenerated using the same inputs
 - Evolving — the system is under development and welcomes community review, testing, and refinement

-By making each step explicit and verifiable, the methodology is open to validation of both its process and its findings.
+This framework was developed for Title VI contexts in higher education but can be adapted to other academic contexts such as Title IX accountability.
+Based on the Office of Civil Rights complaint log, this already provides plenty to do.

 ## Methodological Principles